shivannis/xandr-docs-public/xandr-docs/articles/invest/upload-a-hosted-video-creative.md

 ---
-title : Microsoft Invest - Upload a Hosted Video Creative description : Learn to upload VAST video creatives and points to consider while doing it.
+title: Microsoft Invest - Upload a Hosted Video Creative
+description: Learn to upload VAST video creatives and points to consider while doing it. ms.date: 10/28/2023
 ---